 The key properties that determine a guided mode are effective index $n_\text{eff}$, attenuation $\alpha$, and characteristic impedance $Z_0$.
 We demonstrate how to obtain those values below.

-The first two quantities, $n_\text{eff}$ and $\alpha$, are computed directly by the mode solver.
-Below, we extract these values from the solution data and also use them to compute the complex propagation constant $\gamma = \beta + j\alpha$.
+We extract the first two quantities, $n_\text{eff}$ and $\alpha$, directly from the mode solver data.
+Then, we use them to compute the complex propagation constant $\gamma = \alpha + j\beta$.

 # Gather alpha, neff from mode solver results